Extension of the ratio method to proton-rich nuclei: Sensitivity of the ratio observable to the projectile structure

 For this study, we divide the $^7$Be-$p$ continuum into six different bins.
 The first one, 0--0.25~MeV, is chosen at low energy and centered on the $E=125$~keV used in the previous sections.
 The next two, 0--0.5~MeV and 0--1~MeV, are kept in the low-energy part of the non-resonant continuum.
 The fourth bin, 0--2~MeV, includes part of the resonant range.
 To clearly see the influence of the resonance, we also consider a bin centered on it: 1--3~MeV.
 Finally, to test the possible use of a much broader bin, we look at the 0--4~MeV range.
 The corresponding results are displayed in \Fig{f6}(b).

 The first bin (0--0.25~MeV) provides a ratio very similar to that of the sole $E=125$~keV.
-The agreement between the DEA result and its REB prediction is hence good confirming that experimental data could be directly compared to the REB form factor \eq{eq:formfint}.

-Similarly, the ratio calculated with the second (0--0.5~MeV) bin is qualitatively identical to that of the sole $E=125$~keV and the first bin (0--0.25~MeV).
-The only quantitative difference is that this larger bin leads to a breakup cross section---and hence a ratio---ten times as large as the single continuum energy, which would be useful in an experimental application of the method.
+The ratio calculated with the second (0--0.5~MeV) bin is qualitatively identical to those two with the only quantitative difference that this larger bin leads to a breakup cross section---and hence a ratio---ten times as large as the single continuum energy, which would be useful in an experimental application of the method.

-The third (0--1~MeV), and fourth (0--2~MeV) bins lead to similar results.
-Although the disagreement between the DEA ratio and the REB form factor slightly increases with $E_{\rm max}$, the direct comparison between experimental data and the form factor would still make sense.
+The third (0--1~MeV), and fourth (0--2~MeV) bins lead to similar results, although the disagreement between the DEA ratio and the REB form factor slightly increases with $E_{\rm max}$.
 This suggests that the resonance does not really affect the ratio method.
 This is confirmed by the calculation performed with the bin centered on the resonance (1--3~MeV), which does not exhibit any peculiar behavior compared to the non-resonant continuum.
 The much broader bin (0--4~MeV) provides similar results.
 For the last two bins, the form factor is in less good agreement with the DEA ratio.
 This is expected because higher excitation energies are less compatible with the adiabatic approximation of the REB.
 However, they provide a larger ratio, which could significantly improve the statistics uncertainty in actual data taking.
 For practical purposes, a balance will thus have to be sought between the accuracy of the method and the practicality of its experimental implementation.